Alex-mp4/Alex-mp4/README.md

 #### About Me
 :interrobang:
 - **I am a student** from a moderately sized city in northern Sweden.
-- **Currently affiliated with NTI** and their fourth-year programme.
+- **Previously affiliated with NTI** and their fourth-year programme.

 :bangbang:
 - **UI & UX design is my bread and butter.** That is, if the bread is moldy and the butter out-of-date.